 things."

-She reached up, touched the
+She reached up and touched

 love.
 The man who loved me no matter what.
-I miss kissing you and touching you."
+I miss kissing you and touching

 He looked confused.
-"We never actually did those
+"We

-rest of the way and their lips met.
-Oh
+She pulled him down the rest of the way and their lips met.

-"Kathryn.
-I've missed you
+"Kathryn, I've missed

-so."
-His mouth found hers again,
+you so."
+His mouth found hers again, even as he picked her up and walked

-house.
-He stopped suddenly in front of
+rapidly to the door and into the house.
+He stopped suddenly in front of a

 He nodded.

-pointed to the bed.
+She pointed to the bed.

 It was all the encouragement